HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 #### `.methods`

 The contract object moved all the data and methods under this `.methods` type.
-Additionally when calling a method, the paramaters you are passing in are moved to the method itself vs inside `.call` or `.send`.
+Additionally, when calling a method, the paramaters you are passing in are moved to the method itself, as opposed to inside `.call` or `.send`.

 #### `.utils`

-Helper methods such as .toWei have moved under .utils, but otherwise work the same.
+Helper methods such as `.toWei` have moved under `.utils`, but otherwise work the same.

 #### `.catch`

-The newer version of Web3.js uses Promises, if an error is thrown you may respond to it here.
+The newer version of Web3.js uses Promises.
+If an error is thrown you may respond to it here.

-### 14. Test again, we added a feature but lost one as well
+### 14. Test again.

+We added a feature, but lost one as well.

 Rebuild!